 God proved His love on the Cross.
-When Christ hung, and bled, and died, it was God saying to the world, ‘I love you.’
+When Christ hung, and bled, and died, it was God saying to the world, ‘I love you.’ – Billy Graham

 What if you one day found yourself alone?
-What if—through no fault of your own—the family you were raised in drew away from you?
+What if—through no fault of your own—the family in which you were raised drew away from you?
 What if your nieces and nephews, or your grandchildren, were too busy with their own lives to take the time to visit you, or even to call?
 What if no cards came from them at Christmas?
 What if all those friends who promised always to be there for you were too far away or too busy to spend an afternoon on your porch, share a meal, or to visit your house?
 (Imagine a table for eight with seven perpetually empty spaces.)
 What if you couldn’t get to church because the weather was too bad, the snow was too deep, or you were too sick with a cold or the flu to risk exposing the congregation?
 What if you—despite your best efforts—always found yourself alone on every major holiday, every Easter, every Labor Day, every Christmas, and every New Year’s day, often even in a room full of people, friends and acquaintances?
 What if you were a Christian in an increasingly secular world?
 What if you suffered the soft bigotry of disassociation?
 What if the only other voice you heard in a single day was your own echo?
 What if every rock of your life suddenly turned to sand?
 What if your walk in life was a solitary one?

 What would you do?
 From whom and from what would you draw the strength to get out of bed in the morning?
 Whose hand would take yours every day, especially when you needed a reassuring grip?
 Who would listen to your troubles, joys, your blessings, your stories?
 Who would tell you some of his own?
 Who would keep your daily company?